gradie42/Portfolio/Documentation.md

 ## For the script, it was necessary to add somes criteria to have the right fonctionnality for the program like :
   - To have the right to add and delete a word to the list of the word
   - Normaliszation to make sure that the program will be indifferent face  to accent
-  - Each word have tubbles (developper), that's mean a word must have a translation in english or french
+  - Each word have a complementary word, that's mean a word must have a translation in english or french
   - Each word have a number of points 0 to 7, when the word obtain the maximum of points the program will not ask you about this word
-  - Ask you in aleatory way , that's mean it can start to ask you the translation for the word in english or the contrary with french
+  - Ask you in aleatory way , that's mean it doesn't folLow the order of the list to ask you OK
-  -
+  - Sometimes, it can start to ask you the translation for the word in english or the contrary with french

 ## In the menu you have five choices :